Pet Remedies to Treat Canine Insomnia

-Pet remedies can become necessary in elderly dogs when falling asleep and remaining asleep become increasingly difficult.
+Sleep aid for dogs can become necessary in elderly pups when falling asleep and remaining asleep become increasingly difficult.
 A disruption in their sleep cycle can be rather frustrating for the pet parents.
 There are, however, a few pet remedies that can be tried to help everyone get a good night’s rest.

 Provide a Cozy Place to Sleep

 - Place your pets’ bed in a warm and well-ventilated area, avoiding places in your home that are drafty.

 - Your pets’ bed should be in a dark area, away from light as light can stimulate pets to stay awake.